Utz Claassen: CEO at Solar Millennium

 In early 2010 he briefly entered the renewable energy corporation Solar Millennium AG as its CEO.
 After three months, he used his contractually granted right to resign immediately within a predefined period of consideration.
 He justified this step by explaining that he had been given misleading information by Solar Millennium prior to accepting the position as CEO.
 In April 2013, a legal dispute that had evolved around the resignation ended with the legally binding conclusion that Classen's resignation was lawful, valid and justified.

 President of RCD Mallorca

 From December 2014 until June 2016, Claassen worked as President of RCD Mallorca.
 During his tenure he focussed on restructuring the soccer club through a strategic reorientation.
 In January 2016 he handed the club over to the ACQ Lagacy Partners LLC by transferring 80 percent of its shares within the context of a capital increase by more than 20 million euros.
-This was also the first engagement by NBA franchise owners in European soccer.
+This was also the first engagement by National Basketball Association franchise owners in European soccer.